 f.
 Examine the licensee’s files of audits, surveillances, and evaluations of contractors that are, or have been, on the nuclear quality ASL.

 g.
-For vendors purchasing commercial-grade calibration and testing services from domestic and international calibration and testing laboratories accredited by a signatory to the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) in lieu of performing a commercial-grade survey as part of the commercial-grade dedication process, refer to the Safety Evaluation Report (SER) of NEI 14-05, “Guidelines for the Use of Accreditation in Lieu of Commercial Grade Surveys for Procurement of Laboratory Calibration and Test Services,” (ADAMS No. ML) to verify that the conditions listed are being adequately implemented.
+For vendors purchasing commercial-grade calibration and testing services from domestic and international calibration and testing laboratories accredited by a signatory to the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) in lieu of performing a commercial-grade survey as part of the commercial-grade dedication process, refer to the Safety Evaluation Report (SER) of NEI 14-05A, Revision 1, “Guidelines for the Use of Accreditation in Lieu of Commercial Grade Surveys for Procurement of Laboratory Calibration and Test Services,” (ADAMS No. ML20322A019) to verify that the conditions listed are being adequately implemented.

 h.
+SER to Callaway Unit 1 (ADAMS Accession No. ML16089A167), incorporates the QA alternative of using the ILAC MRA accreditation process in lieu of performing commercial-grade surveys as part of the commercial-grade dedication process for procurement of calibration and testing services performed by domestic and international laboratories accredited by signatories to the ILAC MRA.
+SER to NEI approves the use of NEI 14-05A, Revision 1, which recognizes the 2017 edition of ISO/IEC-17025 as the basis for the ILAC accreditation process in lieu of performing commercial-grade survey (ADAMS Accession No. ML20322A019).
+For vendors who use the ISO/IEC-17025 as the basis for the ILAC accreditation process in lieu of performing commercial-grade survey, ensure that the vendors are using the most up to date 2017 edition.

 35007-A7.05 RESOURCE ESTIMATE